-B. The Inmate Rate Order Is Fatally Vague in Describing the Rate Regulation It Imposes

-The FCC has imposed a form of rate making that is inexplicable and amorphous.
-At the least, it is a rate regime heretofore unseen.
-It is something akin to rate-of-return regulation, something that has not been used in the long distance market since 1989, but also has elements of a rate cap.
+B. The Inmate Rate Order Is Fatally Vague in Describing the Rate Regulation It Imposes regulation, something that has not been used in the long distance market since 1989, but also has elements of a rate cap.
 The Commission describes it in the Further Notice of Proposed